Is Trillium a public or private school?

 Is there before and after school care?

-There is onsite after school care for grades 1-6 and kindergarten aftercare for preschoolers and kindergarteners.
-Aftercare is available 3:00 to 6:00pm.
-Kindergarten aftercare is available noon to 5:00pm.
+There is onsite after school care for grades K-6.
+Aftercare is available 3:00 to 6:00pm Monday through Thursday and from noon to 6:00 pm on Friday.

 What is a charter school?